 Hi everyone, welcome back to another week on the Christine Murphy Designs blog.
-As you know, I’m passionate about helping you guys connect with the Creator through the beauty of art and craft.
 Today we’re going to talk about collaboration, because like everything else creative, the Lord did it first!

 In the book of Exodus, at the start of chapter 31 and again at the end of chapter 35, you can read the story of two men who were filled with the Spirit of the Lord.
 They happen to be the first people recorded in the Bible as being filled with the Spirit, and guess what?
 These two men also happened to be artists and craftsmen!

 First the Lord called Bezalel, He filled him with the Spirit of God, giving him great wisdom, ability, and expertise in all kinds of crafts.
 The bible says that Bezalel was master craftsman, an expert in working with gold, silver, and bronze.
 He was a skilled engraver and jeweller and wood carver.
 It even says he was a master at every craft!

 Then the Lord called Oholiab, He gave both Bezalel and Oholiab the ability to teach their skills to others.
 The LORD gave them special skills as engravers, designers, embroiderers and weavers.
 These two men excelled as craftsmen and as designers.

 Together they were given the task of creating the Tabernacle and all the items that were needed to furnish it.
 Chapters 36 to 39 of Exodus provides more detail, but they lead others in the process of making things like the Ark of the Covenant, all the furnishings of the Tabernacle, a table and its utensils, a pure gold lampstand with all its accessories, an incense altar, a washbasin with a stand and beautifully stitched garments.